clangguth/autower/README.txt

 KNOWN ISSUES AND LIMITATIONS
 ============================

-* If FS is started in full screen mode when autower rebuilds its datafile, the flight simulator window temporarily loses focus and the desktop is displayed.
-It should be restored after autower finished building the datafile.
-If it's not, just click (possibly twice) on the FS task menu entry and you will return to FS.

-* autower relies on the information that Flight Simulator provides about the airports.
+autower relies on the information that Flight Simulator provides about the airports.
 Since not all (actually only very few) airports include detailed information about the tower position (and others do not have a tower at all), in many cases autower has to make the best out of the few information that FS